Brief History of Sudan:

 The land of the Sudan has been inhabited by people for thousands of years.
 The first great empire to emerge was the Kushites.
 In the 8th century BC, Kush grew in strength and even took control over Egypt.
 This lasted until 590 BC when the Egyptian army sacked the Kush capital city, Napata, and caused the Kushites to move to Meroe and establish the Meroitic Kingdom which lasted until the 4th century AD.

 Sudan became an independent country in 1956.
 A civil war immediately began between the southern areas and the Islamic government.
 It lasted for 17 years and then started up again in 1983.
 During the second civil war it's estimated that over two million people died.
-Today Sudan is still a dangerous and unstable country.
+In 2011, South Sudan seceded from Sudan and became an independent country.

 The Geography of Sudan